Kernel Scaling for Manifold Learning and Classification

-Classification algorithms use a metric space and an induced distance to compute the category of the unlabeled data points.
-As such, the specified space in which the classifier is applied affects the results.
+Classification algorithms use a metric space and an induced distance to compute the category of unlabeled data points.
 Dimensionality reduction is effective for capturing the essential intrinsic geometry of the data and neglecting the undesired information (such as noise).
-Dimensionality reduction could markedly improve classification results \cite{lindenbaum2015musical}.
+Therefore, dimensionality reduction can drastically improve classification results \cite{lindenbaum2015musical}.